kubedb/docs/docs/guides/ignite/concepts/ignite.md

 ### spec.deletionPolicy

 `deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Ignite` crd or which resources KubeDB should keep or delete when you delete `Ignite` crd.
-KubeDB provides following four termination policies:
+KubeDB provides following three termination policies:

 - DoNotTerminate
 - Delete (`Default`)